 Please Note: This post contains an eBay affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.

-The 96 page paperback book is currently available for pre-order with release slated for January 27.
+The 392 page hardcover book is currently available for pre-order with a February 19 release.

 Product Page